RobTrew/prelude-jxa/JS Prelude MD/traverseListLR.md

                 ([i, lr]) => (n === i) || ("Left" in lr) )(
                 ([i, lr]) => {
+                    // Passing an option index argument
-                    const lrx = flr(xs[i], i);
+                    // which flr can ignore or use const lrx = flr(xs[i], i);

                     return [